liftoff/HumanInput/README.rst

     HI.on('keyup:a', aKeyReleased); // keydown works too (only losers use keypress)
     // Call your function whenever *any* key is pressed HI.on('keydown', theAnyKeyHasBeenFound);
-    // Uppercase letters (any char that works with String.toUpperCase()) that require shift to type are handled automatically HI.on('A', capitalAPressed); // Gets converted to 'shift-a' when the event is registered
+    // Uppercase letters (chars that work with .toUpperCase()) typed with shift are handled automatically HI.on('A', capitalAPressed); // Gets converted to 'shift-a' when the event is registered
-    // You can also specify a key's location if the browser knows the difference HI.on('shiftleft', leftPaddle);
+    // You can also specify a key's location if the browser knows the difference HI.on('keydown:shiftleft', leftPaddle);
     // Combos!
 NOTE: Technically, *event* combos (not limited to keys!)
     HI.on('ctrl-g', function(event) { HI.log.info('You pressed Control-g!'); });
-    // Bind a couple of key combos to the same function HI.on(['ctrl-a', 'ctrl-shift-a'], someFunction); // ctrl-a *or* ctrl-shift-a will call someFunction()
+    // Bind a couple of key combos to the same function HI.on(['ctrl-a', 'ctrl-shift-a'], someFunction); // ctrl-a *or* ctrl-shift-a call someFunction()
-    // Call a function when a certain sequence of keys is pressed (NOTE: Also, technically a sequence of events!)
-    HI.on('ctrl-a n', nextVirtualWindow); // User types "ctrl-a" then types "n" within a moment or two
+    // Call a function when a certain sequence of keys is pressed HI.on('ctrl-a n', nextVirtualWindow); // User types "ctrl-a" proceeded by "n"
-    // Now let's get *really* precise; call a function when the user holds down f, d, and s (in that specific order) HI.on('f->d->s', doFDSCombo); // It's a key combo but with a specific order->of->events
+    // Now let's get *really* precise; call a function when the user holds down
+    //   f, d, and s (in that specific order) HI.on('f->d->s', doFDSCombo); // It's a key combo but with a specific order->of->events
-    // Same thing but the opposite order HI.on('s->d->f', doSDFCombo); // Note that this also demonstrates how any key (or event!) can be a modifier
+    // Same thing but the opposite order HI.on('s->d->f', doSDFCombo);
+    // Note that the above also demonstrates how any key (or event!) can be a modifier

 .. topic:: Why aren't shifted keys like '?' or '!' handled automatically?